nautobot/nautobot-app-device-onboarding/README.md

 > By default, the plugin is using the credentials defined in the main `configuration.py` for Napalm (`NAPALM_USERNAME`/`NAPALM_PASSWORD`).
 It's possible to define specific credentials for each onboarding task.

+### Onboarding a Cisco NXOS Device Running the `nxapi` Feature

+When onboarding an NXOS device with the `nxapi` feature, there are a few requirements:
+* The `Port` must be the same value configured for `nxapi https port` on the Cisco Nexus device
+* The `Platform` must be explicitly set to be one with the specific parameters in the [Cisco NXOS Platform](#cisco-nxos-platform) section

+### Onboarding an Arista EOS Device

+When onboarding an Arista EOS device, there are a few requirements:
+* The `Port` must be the same value configured for HTTPS on the Arista device
+* The `Platform` must be explicitly set to be the one with the specific parameters in the [Arista EOS Platform](#arista-eos-platform) section

-### Consult the status of onboarding tasks
+## Consult the Status of Onboarding Tasks

 The status of the onboarding process for each device is maintained is a dedicated table in Nautobot and can be retrived :
 - Via the UI `/plugins/device-onboarding/`
 - Via the API `GET /api/plugins​/device-onboarding​/onboarding​/`

-### API
+## API

-The plugin includes 4 API endpoints to manage the onbarding tasks
+The plugin includes 4 API endpoints to manage the onboarding tasks:

 ```shell
 GET        /api/plugins​/device-onboarding​/onboarding​/       Check status of all onboarding tasks.